chrisjstevenson/product-api/README.md

 This is an example of a RESTful service that consumes product attribute data from a source system and then hydrates that model with pricing data from an mongodb database.

-The service is currently running in Kubernetes and can be demonstrated via the following URLs: http://optmizr.io:8080/api/product/13860428
+The service is currently running in Kubernetes and can be accessed from any the following URLs, or any item additional item identifiers.

+http://optmizr.io:8080/api/product/13860428
 http://optmizr.io:8080/api/product/53589104
 http://optmizr.io:8080/api/product/51000037